Wondering “what is a pallet jack”?

 - Manually push or pull the jack to travel

-Instead, you’ll use the lift and lower buttons along with a twist-style throttle for horizontal movement.
+Instead, you’ll utilize the lift and lower buttons and a twist-style throttle for horizontal movement.

 - Enter the access code.
-Some electric pallet jacks (like the Toyota model 8HBW23) have a keypad, which requires inputting a special code to power up
+Some electric pallet jacks (like the Toyota model 8HBW23) have a keypad, which requires inputting a code to power up.

-- Use the lift button to lift the forks and pallet until they’re clear off the ground
+- Use the lift button to lift the forks and pallets until they’re clear off the ground.

 - Once ready to set the pallet down, use the lower button to lower the forks and load